Blame my Brother! Or my Sister! Or Both!

-This week I was asked to give a presentation to parents at the Winston Salem Open.
-(I mention the WSO as it’s a really great event and I would encourage you to put the date in your diary for 2017 if you live East Coast of the US) and this virus craziness ever ends.
+A few years ago was asked to give a presentation to parents at the Winston Salem Open.
+(I mention the WSO as it’s a really great event and I would encourage you to put the date in your diary for 2021 if you live East Coast of the US) and this virus craziness ever ends.
 The mission was to give parents advice and an little more insight into the competitive process, how their child might be feeling and what to do and what not to do.
 In preparation I sat and pondered what were the major influences that we should be aware of and there was one factor that I could easily have left out but I just could not.
 Birth order and gender within the family!

-The second child is usually greatly influenced by the older sibling.
+The second child grows up in a world with an older sibling.
 Girls with older brothers tend to be more athletic and use their brother as a target, often wanting to be like them.
 Society does not suggest that they should be as good so there is nothing to lose and they often surpass big brothers achievements!
-Second child girls with an older sister tend to dislike the inevitable comparisons, often prefer to play different sports and equally are more in tune with group emotions and play the role of peace keeper.
+Second child girls with an older sister tend to dislike the inevitable comparisons, often preferring to play different sports and equally, are more in tune with group emotions and play the role of peace keeper.
 Second children are often more creative as they find a variety of strategies to both fit in and stand out.
 Of course there are exceptions but as a starting point these are typical as they compete for love and attention in a way in which the older one never needed to.

 Brothers with older athletic sisters prefer not to take on the same sport, preferring to look in another direction.
 Second child boys with older brothers however are not concerned as much with the comparison and prefer instead to compete with their older siblings.

-Back to my lesson the next day I was on court with a girl who had never played tennis before.
-After a few simple questions about how she likes to play and a few subtle questions about we were on track with learning environment where my young player got to change the games, starting with collaborative activities, and as her confidence grew and she understood that she was safe to be herself with her new coach her competitive streak came through too.
+So the next day I was on court with a girl who had never played tennis before.
+After a few simple questions (Finding out how she likes to play) and a few subtle questions about we were on track with learning.
+We built an environment where my young player got to change the games, starting with collaborative activities, and as her confidence grew and she understood that she was safe to be herself with her new coach her competitive streak came through too.
 Her lesson was by no means linear as for 15 minutes we discussed the turtle that randomly wandered across the court and what we should name him, but in block she developed skills and she made tons of progress.